 Pepper, curry, cinnamon, vanilla, ginger bread, mint, wasabi, basil, saffron, rosemary, passion fruit, lychee, apricot, pineapple, coconut, citrus fruit, red fruits, mango, algae, rose champagne, fruity beer, Gueuze beer, honey, cuberdon, caramel, almonds, hazelnuts, sesame oil, camembert, roquefort, green tea, sake, coffee, vinegars, dark chocolate, gold chocolate, velvet chocolate and scallops (St Jacques shells).

-How to store this Chocolate?
+How to store the chocolate.

 Store the chocolate in an opaque airtight container in a dark cool area.
 It is sensitive to light, air and humidity (as is other chocolate).
 If not stored correctly it can discolour taking on a greyish appearance.
 Do not store in the fridge.